-Within 12 months, incorporation of change management strategies into its project management had led to the first major redesign of Tide’s liquid laundry detergent in 10 years.
+Within 12 months, the incorporation of change management strategies into its project management led to the first major redesign of Tide’s liquid laundry detergent in 10 years.

 This experience – treating change management psychology as an equal partner to project management methodology – was also found to provide a significant uplift in success by Wharton researcher Professor Ethan Mollick.

 In his studies, he found that middle managers and project managers have an outsized impact on innovation and performance.

 Professor Mollick asked IT project managers about the added value of middle managers.

 He discovered that “After controlling for many factors, such as the genre of the game and the size of the project, I found that individual producers account for 22.3% of the variation in company revenue.
 Designers, by contrast, account for just 7.4% of the variation — a relatively marginal impact.
 For comparison, everything else that’s part of the firm, whether it’s senior managers or strategy or marketing, accounts for just 21.3% of the variation in firm performance.”

 The question for you is, how do you become one of these effective project managers?